-- 141 Six respondents commented on this question.
-They all considered that the convergence with US GAAP is desirable as it increases global comparability and should be maintained as far as possible.
-However, they agreed that the IASB should not achieve the full convergence (i.e., no need to remove existing differences). - 142 A national standard setter suggested that any amendment to IFRS 15 that is not adopted by analogy in US GAAP should be avoided unless it significantly enhances the quality of the information reported. - 143 A national standard setter stated that the retention of the current level of convergence between IFRS 15 and Topic 606 is not particularly important.
+- 147 Six respondents commented on this question. - All of them considered that the convergence with US GAAP is desirable as it increases the global comparability and should be maintained as far as possible, especially in the revenue accounting as it is one of the key topic in the financial statements.
+However, they agreed that the IASB should not achieve the full convergence (i.e., no need to remove existing differences). - 149 A national standard setter suggested that any amendment to IFRS 15 that is not adopted by analogy in US GAAP should be avoided, unless it significantly enhances the quality of the information reported. - 150 A national standard setter stated that the retention of the current level of convergence between IFRS 15 and Topic 606 is not particularly important.